ygalblum/blog-inlets/blog/post.md

 date: 2023-08-23
 ---

-With Quadlet, you can use your Kubernetes Pod spec file directly to expose your local application on the internet using Inlets.
+[Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) is a new way of running containerized workloads in systemd with Podman.
+Running Podman in systemd achieves a high degree of robustness and automation since systemd can take care of the lifecycle management and monitoring of the workloads.
+More advanced features such as [Podman auto updates](https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html) and [custom health-check actions](https://www.redhat.com/sysadmin/podman-edge-healthcheck) make Quadlet a handy tool for modern Edge Computing.

-This tutorial takes after the one described in Alex Ellis's [blog post](https://inlets.dev/blog/2021/09/09/compose-and-inlets.html).
-However, instead of using docker-compose, it uses Kubernetes Pod spec along with a Quadlet `.kube` file to run the Ghost application with the inlets client locally.
-In addition, it uses Quadlet to run the containerized version of Inlets Server as well.
+This tutorial is inspired by a previous post from Alex Ellis's on [running inlets with compose](https://inlets.dev/blog/2021/09/09/compose-and-inlets.html).
+But instead of Compose, we want to show how deploy inlets via Quadlet and make use of Podman's Kubernetes capabilities.
+Hence, we are going to run a `.kube` file via Quadlet and Podman.
+In addition, we'll use Quadlet to run the containerized version of Inlets Server as well.

 ## Accompanying Code

 The code that accompanies this blog post uses [Terraform](https://www.terraform.io/) to provision resources on AWS and [Ansible](https://www.ansible.com/) to deploy the applications.
-The code can be found [here](https://github.com/ygalblum/blog-inlets)
+The code can be found [here](https://github.com/ygalblum/blog-inlets).

 ## Prerequisites